Chapter 10, Part C: The Hunter and Red Riding Hood

 “No it’s not,” the lady laughed loudly, shaking the small items on the shelves around them.
 “But I’ll let it go until the spring, when the nights aren’t so long and dark.”

 Elanore nodded.
-There was nothing she could do from what she could tell other than make sure that the children weren’t worsening.
+There was nothing she could do other than make sure that the children weren’t worsening.
 “I’ll be back in a few days to check on them.”
 Her grandmother might have some idea how to help them thrive more in this environment.
 “But before I forget, I had come here with this.”
 Elanore reached in to her cloak and handed the woman the sealed letter.

-“Yes, he has been but he should be better shortly—“ Elanore answered automatically.
-Much too late she saw she should have not said anything.
+“Yes, he has been but he should be better shortly,” Elanore answered automatically.

 “You must have seen him then,” the woman’s eyes gleamed speculatively.
 “That is good news.
 I’m sure that under your care he’ll be much better, much more quickly.”

-Elanore ignored the attempt to bait her for information and gave the nosey woman a polite smile.
+Much too late Elanore realized she should have not said anything about Edmund.
+She gave the nosey woman a polite smile, ignoring the attempt to bait her for information.
 “He’s young and sturdy enough without my help.”
-With a polite bow, and exchange of farewells, Elanore made her way back out to the front room.
+She offered a polite farewell and made her way back out to the front room.

-The crowd had grown somewhat in size and in relative levels of intoxication.
-Elanore carefully made her way around the tables and chair, waving a polite goodbye to Mr. Donovan who served a customer seated at separate tables in the back of the room.
+The crowd had grown in size and in relative levels of intoxication.
+Elanore carefully made her way around the tables and chair, waving goodbye to Mr. Donovan who was fussing over a female customer seated at a table in the back of the room.

 Next